AshokKasaram/Marketing-Campaign-Analysis/README.md

-# Marketing Uplift Modeling & A/B Test Optimization
+# Marketing Campaign Analysis using Uplift Modeling & A/B Testing

 **Objective:**
 Evaluate the effectiveness of a marketing campaign using A/B testing and uplift modeling techniques.
 Quantify the impact of ads on user conversion and identify persuadable customers for optimized targeting.